How To Change Your Dog’s Food Safely

 Life Stage

 When your puppy reaches around 12 months of age (may vary based on size), his nutrient requirements change.
-So it’s time to transition to adult dog food.
+So, it’s time to transition to adult dog food.
 Smaller breed puppies should transition over sooner than larger breeds.
 Learn more about when to switch a puppy to adult dog food.

-How To Switch Dog Food Gradually
+How To Change Dog Food Gradually

 Infographic: How to change dog food gradually

-• Day 1: Feed 75% of your current (old) food and mix in 25% of the new food in each serving to start the adjustment period for clean digestion.
+• Day 1: Feed 75% of your current (old) food and mix 25% of the new food in each serving to start the adjustment period for clean digestion.

 • Day 2: Adjust to feeding 60% of your old food and mix in 40% of the new food in each serving.